 - TCP Keepalive

-When some backend ECS instances enables TCP keepalive while some do not, the connections will accumulate on the ECS instances with TCP keepalive enabled, which will cause the imbalance.
+When some backend ECS instances enable TCP keepalive while some do not, the connections will accumulate on the ECS instances with TCP keepalive enabled, which will cause the imbalance.

-- Check if the weights of the backend servers are the same.
+- Check whether the weights of backend ECS instances are the same;

-- Check if the health check of the backend servers fails or the health status is unstable in a specified period, or the status code is correctly configured in the health check configurations.
+- Check if the health check of the backend ECS instances fails or if the health status is unstable in a specified period.
+Check if the health check is correctly configured with the status code.

 - Check if both the WLC scheduling algorithm and session persistence are enabled.
-If so, change the scheduling algorithm to WRR.
+If so, change the scheduling algorithm to WRR and session persistence.